Six practical tips for social media success

 Don’t write anything in the heat of the moment, especially if you’re hurt or angry.
 Intense emotion often leaves logic behind, and those types of posts tend to be the ones you regret.
 If you routinely find yourself posting to social media and later editing or deleting those posts, you might have a problem with this.
 Things posted on social media can have a long life span, even when the original media is deleted.
 The few minutes of satisfaction you get from sharing that angry tweet, Facebook post, or blog post might cost you years of embarrassment.
 Take an hour and walk around the block before you post in an emotional state.

 Check ur grammar.
-I’ll admit it – I’m dogmatic when it comes to proper grammar and spelling, and I evaluate the quality of social media entries based in part on those criteria.
-If your posts are littered with misspellings and grammatical errors, you could end up being passed over for a job or a gig.
+I’ll admit it – I’m a bit pedantic, and I evaluate the quality of online dialog based in part on grammar.
+If your posts are littered with misspellings or grammatical errors, it’ll affect how legitimate others believe you to be.
 It’s a fact that some folks are simply more attentive to this than others, so if you struggle with spelling and grammar, find a trusted adviser to proofread your posts (especially longer and more permanent compositions, such as web articles and blog posts).

 Rid yourself of negative influence.
 The things you read will affect how you write, and negativity breeds negativity.
-You know the type – the blogger who complains about everything, the person on Facebook who’s all about drama, or the Twitter follower who’s always posting in anger.
+We all know a few chronic complainers, drama lovers, and angry ranters.
 I exercised a social media purge recently, either hiding or completely removing some folks who were constantly angry and negative.
-Following people who post a constant stream of bile will almost certainly affect your mood and attitude, and is an unnecessary distraction.
+Following people who post a constant stream of bile affects your attitude, and is an unnecessary distraction.
 Don’t disengage from someone over one online rant, but if they demonstrate a pattern of this behavior, cut ‘em off.

 Have conversations.
 Your social media presence can be advertisement, an online résumé, and a series of conversations.
-Don’t neglect the last one!
+Don’t neglect the last one.
 You don’t want to be known as someone who simply broadcasts without listening.
-The more you establish yourself as an expert on a topic, the more folks will want to chat with you, whether it’s to ask for advice, share an idea, or simply to get to know you.
-While you don’t have to engage with everyone who reaches out to you (see the prior bullet), it’s usually best to err on the side of openness.
+The more you establish yourself as an expert on a topic, the more folks will want to engage with you.
+While you don’t have to engage with everyone who reaches out to you, it’s best to err on the side of openness.

 Last and most importantly, be you.
 Don’t look to mimic someone else’s blog posts, tweets, or Facebook activity.
-Your followers will read what you write because it’s yours, not because it resembles that of someone else in the community.
+Your loyal followers will read what you write because it’s yours, not because it resembles that of someone else.
 In fact, being different is a good way to gain even more followers; if you’re writing about things few other people are writing about, or if you’re approaching it on a level or from a perspective others aren’t, you’re likely to be different enough from the crowd that people will seek out your content.

 Conclusion